neicnordic/endit/README.md

 then exit.

 Review the sample configuration, tune it to your needs and copy it to the location where ENDIT expects to find it (or use the `ENDIT_CONFIG` environment variable, see below).
+These following items needs special
+attention:

+- `dir` - The pool base directory.
+- `desc-short` - Strongly recommended to set to match the dCache `pool.name`.

 Starting from a generated sample configuration is highly recommended as it is the main documentation for the ENDIT daemon configuration file, and also contains an example on